 1 The decrease in Current Balance is a result of Wells Fargo's departure from the student loan market.

 The Student Loan Market: Outstanding Balances1

-The private student loan market is estimated at 7.22% of the \$1.76T student loan market as of Q3 2022.
+The private student loan market is estimated at 7.30% of the \$1.76T student loan market as of Q4 2022.
+Sizing only goes through December due to delay in Federal reporting

 Sources: